A Dragon’s Treasure

 What was a fairy doing here?

-His tail swished back and forth scattering piles of jewel rings.
+His tail swishes back and forth, scattering piles of jeweled rings.

-Why he is here in this cold, dark place when the world
+Why he is in this cold, dark place, when the rest of the world

-Gold slanted eyes look beyond the cave’s mouth
+His slanted gaze looks beyond the cave’s mouth

-And indeed, the scene was appealing!
+And indeed, the scene beyond was appealing!
 But his treasure…

-“My treasure is here, I cannot leave it for a second, or I’ll risk losing it
+“My treasure is here.
+I cannot leave it for a second,

-—It is mine!”
-The fairy shakes her head in reply:
+Cannot risk losing it.
+It is mine!”
+The fairy shakes her head at him.

 “What is the point of riches and their value?